Business Model Transparency and Trust

 Required Information

-• Personal Access Token Name
+- Personal Access Token Name

-• Personal Access Token Secret
+- Personal Access Token Secret

-• Tableau Cloud Site ID
+- Tableau Cloud Site ID

 Permissions Needed

-BIChart requires access to read workbook metadata, connection information, and visualization definitions.
+BIChart requires access to read workbook details.

 Your Tableau user must have appropriate permissions (typically Creator or Site Administrator roles).